-PURPOSE: A description of the technology requirements for the MSN FNP Program
+PURPOSE: A description of the technology requirements for the Master of Science in Nursing

-Technology Requirements
+PROCEDURE: Technology Requirements

-As a distance learning program, CU relies on technology, which is why it is so important for students to have the right equipment to ensure their success.
-CU requires that all students own a laptop, a mobile device, and have a reliable Broadband internet connection.
+As a distance learning program, Campbellsville University relies on technology, which is why it is so important for students to have the right equipment to ensure their success.
+Campbellsville University requires that all students own a laptop, a mobile device, and have a reliable Broadband internet connection.
 Although it is suggested that students obtain the highest quality products available to them, the following are the minimum technology requirements for the program: